nus-cs2103-AY2122S1/ip/docs/README.md

 2. Add `event` task
 3. Add `deadline` task
 4. Mark tasks as done
-5. Delete tasks from task list
+5. Delete tasks from `TaskList`
 6. View your task list
+7. Find a particular task from `TaskList`

 ## Details of Features